 Speed enforcement is anywhere, anytime on Queensland roads.
 Speed Camera operations complement on-road patrols performed by covert and marked police vehicles that includes covert motorcycles.

-It’s not just motorists who don’t like covert speed detection devices.
+It’s not just motorcyclists who don’t like covert speed detection devices.

 Queensland Police Union president Ian Leavers says these “sneaky” devices do not reduce the road toll nor stop motorists from speeding.

 “Getting a ticket in the mail up to a month after speeding when you can barely remember even where you were back then, has no effect and is quite rightly cynically viewed as revenue raising,” he said.

 RACQ technical and safety policy spokesman Steve Spalding says they also prefer a visible police presence.

 “Our members have repeatedly told us that over the years, they much prefer to see a police officer use a marked vehicle, not just for speeding, but for all of the other problem behaviours that we see on the road,” he says.

 However, motorists, police unions and motoring groups are fighting a losing battle against covert speed detection.

 Mobile speed cameras were originally introduced to reduce speed at black spots.
 NSW still has very prominently signed fixed and mobile speed cameras, Western Australia is now trialling more visible speed cameras and England is going all-out to make the cameras much more visible.